MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 The first economic topic is NPV (Net Present Value).
 In essence, NPV says a dollar today is worth more than a dolar tomorrow.
 This means we should earn money sooner and spend money later, all other things being equal.

 Doing all design upfront flies in the face of NPV.
-When doing all design upfront, we are spending all the money today, and only earning it later.
+When doing all design upfront, we are spending all the money today, and only earning money from that spend later.

 ### Options Value of Software ###